capra-irata/journely/README.md

 # Journely
 #### Video Demo: <TODO>
 #### Description:
-**Journely** is a journal-lite application that seeks to track daily healthy habits in a quick, minimalistic fashion and provide the user with insights as to how their mood fluctuates with patterns of said habits.
+**Journely** is a journal-lite application for tracking your daily healthy habits in a quick, minimalistic fashion.
+View a history of your healthy lifestyle journey and get insights from the program as to how your mood might fluctuate with your habit patterns.

 #### Tasks:
 ##### HTML: